alan-assuncao/SpatialBinReg-DAGAR/README.md

 Link | R file | Rcpp file
 ---  |---     |---
 Power Cauchy          | funcoes-cauchy-potencia-R.R         | hmcCpp-cauchy-potencia.cpp
-Reverse Power Cauchy  | funcoes-cauchy-reversa-potencia-R.R | hmcCpp-cauchy-reversa-potencia.cpp
-Power Logistic        | funcoes-logistica-potencia-R.R      | hmcCpp-logistica-potencia.cpp
-Reverse Power Logistic| funcoes-logistica-reversa-potencia-R.R |hmcCpp-logistica-reversa-potencia.cpp
-Power Reverse Gumbel  | funcoes-gumbel-reversa-potencia-R.R | hmcCpp-gumbel-reversa-potencia.cpp
-Reverse Power Reverse Gumbel | funcoes-gumbel-reversa-reversa-de-potencia-R.R | hmcCpp-gumbel-reversa-reversa-de-potencia.cpp
-Power Normal          | funcoes-normal-potencia-R.R         | hmcCpp-normal-potencia.cpp
-Reverse Power Normal  | funcoes-normal-reversa-potencia-R.R | hmcCpp-normal-reversa-potencia.cpp
-Logit                 | funcoes-logito-R.R                  | hmcCpp-logito.cpp
-Probit                | funcoes-probito-potencia-R.R        | hmcCpp-probito-potencia.cpp
-Cloglog               | funcoes-cloglog-potencia-R.R        | hmcCpp-cloglog-potencia.cpp

-Each `R` file above is composed of four functions:
+The `R` file above is composed of four functions:
 * `F` - implements the cumulative distribution function that gives rise to the respective link function
 * `lpostbetadelta` - implements the log-posteriori of the parameter vector $(\beta,\delta)$
 * `gradbetadelta` - implements the gradient of the parameter vector $(\beta,\delta)$ under the respective link function
 * `G` - Calculates the information matrix of the model under the specified link function

-Each file with `Rcpp` functions described in the table is composed of the first three functions described above, but "translated" to `Rcpp`, together with the following functions:
+The file with `Rcpp` functions described in the table is composed of the first three functions described above, but "translated" to `Rcpp`, together with the following functions:
 * `lpostphi` - implements the log-posteriori of the spatial random effects vector $\phi_i$ para $i=1,\ldots,n$
 * `gradphi` - implements the gradient of the spatial random effects vector $\phi_i$ para $i=1,\ldots,n$
 * `hmcCpp` - implements Hamiltonian Monte Carlo methods to sample the parameter vector $(\beta,\delta)$ and spatial random effects $\phi_i$ $i=1,\ldots,n$

-### Sampling from G-Wishart

-To sample values ​​from the G-Wishart distribution, we will use a function available in the package `R` `BDgraph` [Mohammadi, R., Massam, H., & Letac, G. (2021).](https://www.tandfonline.com/doi/full/10.1080/01621459.2021.1996377).

 ## Auxiliary functions
 The file **funcoes-auxiliares.R** contains two functions: